 A: Science, Mathematics, Engineering, Business or Education degrees.

-Q: What are some examples of degree programs that will accept Statistics or Contemporary Math?
+Q: What are some examples of degree programs that do not require College Algebra?

 A: Nursing, Social Work, Speech Communication, Process Technology, Administrative Technology or Music degrees.

 Q: How do I know if my future four-year university will accept my credit math course?

 A: It is your responsibility to review that university’s catalog and degree plans.
 Not all universities have the same degree requirements.
 A counselor or advisor at Lee College can help with your research and decisions.